Water Bottles With Hand Truck

 How long can stored water be kept before it needs to be replaced?

-Stored water should be replaced every six months for optimal freshness.
+Stored water should be replaced every six months for optimal freshness and quality.
 Mark your containers with the date of storage to keep track of when they need to be rotated.
-I like a product called Water Preserver.
-If used as directed, it can keep your stored water safe for up to five years.
+I recommend a product called Water Preserver, which, when used as directed, can keep your stored water safe for up to five years.

 How can I conserve water during an emergency?

-1. Limit shower time and use a bucket to collect water while waiting for it to warm up.
+1. Limit shower time and use a bucket to collect water while it warms up.

 2. Fix any leaks immediately.